 Aggressive Drug Crimes Defense

 To properly defend people charged with a drug crime, it is important to have skill and experience litigating drug cases.
-Police and narcotics detecives do not simply stumble across drug-crime evidence.
+Police and narcotics detectives do not simply stumble across drug-crime evidence.
 Such evidence is obtained by using confidential informants, surveillance and executing searches.
-There are specific rules and procedures that police must follow in using these techniques and a drug crime defense lawyer must understant the laws and be prepared to aggressively litigate on behalf of the client.
+There are specific rules and procedures that police must follow in using these techniques and a drug crime defense lawyer must understand the laws and be prepared to aggressively litigate on behalf of the client.

 It is also equally important, however, that an attorney understands the alternative options available for persons charged with a drug offense in Pennsylvania.
 While it is sometimes necessary to fight drug charges, there are also cases where the better strategy is to negotiate the best possible result.
 In Pennsylvania, that can mean applying for admission into the Accelerated Rehabilitative Disposition (ARD Program) or seeking Section 17 Probation.

 Former Prosecutor Now Fighting for You

 While a plea bargain or alternative-sentence resolution is sometimes the best option, it is vital that you choose an attorney who is not hesitant to take a matter to trial.
 Prosecutors can sense when an attorney is afraid of trial and will be less inclined to offer the best possible deal.